NickyMeuleman/nicky-blog/content/wsl2-zsh-docker/index.md

 You can either download the specific font you want and install it that way (double clicking on the file and hitting the install button) or use the install script to install them all at once.

-To install them all first clone that repo (through windows or linux, doesn't matter).
+To install them all first clone that repo.
 Then open an elevated Powershell window.
 To be able to execute the `install.ps1` file, we need to open up the execution policy temporarily.